• Skip to primary navigation

 Melted butter in a saucepan mixed with flour.

-Heat the butter in a saucepan over a medium heat until it is completely melted.
+Heat the butter in a saucepan over medium heat until it has melted.

 Remove the saucepan from the heat and stir in the flour.
 Stir well to remove any lumps.